-NOTE: The Discipline Matrix sets forth the guidelines for assessing consequences for violations of School Board policies.
+Note: The Discipline Matrix sets forth the guidelines for assessing consequences for violations of School Board policies.
 School principals have the discretion to deviate from these guidelines by assessing an appropriate consequence other than stated in the Matrix if he or she determines in his or her sole discretion that there are mitigating or aggravating circumstances.

-A Recommendation for the Behavior Intervention Program applies when elementary level student (Grades K-5) commits an offense for which a secondary student would receive a mandatory expulsion under School Board Policy 5006.
+A Recommendation for the Behavior Intervention Program applies when the student commits an offense for which a secondary student would receive a mandatory expulsion under School Board

+Policy 5006.